 By the WoundSource Editors Wound debridement is often necessary to address the underlying causes of chronic wounds, remove non-viable tissue, manage biofilm, and ultimately promote and expedite the healing process.1 There are multiple methods of debridement, including surgical/sharp, autolytic, mechanical, biological, enzymatic, ultrasonic, hydrosurgical, or synergistic (combination of debridement methods).
 Selecting the most appropriate methods of debridement is crucial in treating chronic and acute wounds successfully and optimizing the healing environment.

+Multiple factors must be considered when selecting a method of debridement.
+An overview of patient considerations for each method is provided here.
 Biological: Biological debridement uses live, sterile bottle fly larvae, which develop into maggots that consume the non-viable tissue without harming surrounding healthy tissue.2 It is particularly effective in large wounds, when wounds have antibiotic-resistant bacteria, or when painless removal of necrotic tissue is necessary.
 This last trait means it can be considered for use in patients with a low pain tolerance or painful wounds where other forms of debridement are not tolerated and where expedited debridement is warranted, as opposed to using a slower method of debridement.

 The management of acute or chronic wounds with necrotic and non-viable tissue can be complex.
 The mode of debridement should be selected depending on the wound characteristics, other comorbidities, and the patient-centered considerations.
 Please verify scope of practice and licensure restrictions before performing any method of debridement.
 Additional training or restrictions may limit the ability to perform certain methods of debridement.

-The views and opinions expressed in this blog are solely those of the author, and do not represent the views of WoundSource, Kestrel Health Information, Inc., its affiliates, or subsidiary companies.
+The views and opinions expressed in this blog are solely those of the author, and do not represent the views of WoundSource, HMP Global, its affiliates, or subsidiary companies.